Finnish Socialist Workers' Republic: Civil war

 After the start of the Finnish Civil War, on January 28, 1918, Kullervo Manner was appointed chairman of the People's Delegation, the Red Government.
 On April 10 of the same year, the Reds reformed their entire administration and Manner was appointed leader of the Red Finland and the Supreme Commander of the Red Guard under the authority of the dictator.

 The warfare between the Reds and Whites took major attention and energy of the Red leadership, and the situation was not alleviated by the loss of many strategically important sites, such as Tampere, to the Whites.
 Therefore, the formation of the local Red civil administration remained unfinished and waited for the result of the Civil War.
 The top and middle-rank civil servants of the pre-civil war administration refused to co-operate with the Reds, and new leadership had to be chosen and trained from the lower rank servants.

-Defeat of the FSWR
+Defeat

-The Finnish Civil War ended with the German invasion of Finland and the consequent defeat of the Finnish Red Guards and FSWR on 5 May 1918.
-After the war, the initially powerful and well-organized Finnish Social Democrats, born and bred in the relatively free and nationalistic social atmosphere, within the Scandinavian and Russian culture, and affected primarily by socialist ideas of Germany, Austria and Czechoslovakia (pre-World War I Austria-Hungary), were split in two.
-The moderate socialists continued their pre-1918 political culture, adhered to the society and political system of Finland, while the far-left faction formed the Communist Party of Finland in August 1918 in Moscow, with the main leaders living in exile in Russia and a marked part of the common supporters living in Finland.
+The Finnish Civil War ended with the German invasion of Finland and the consequent defeat of the Finnish Red Guards and the FSWR on 5 May 1918.
+After the war, the initially powerful and well-organized Finnish Social Democrats, who had formed in the relatively free and nationalistic social atmosphere of Scandinavian and Russian culture and drew on the socialist ideas of Germany and pre-World War I Austria-Hungary, were split into two.
+The moderate socialists continued their pre-1918 political culture, joining the social and political system of republican Finland.
+The far-left faction formed the Communist Party of Finland in August 1918 in Moscow, with its main leaders living in exile in Russia and many of its supporters living in Finland.